 Typically, when you filter by a datetime you must have an exact match for the query to return a value.
 For example:

-This will return only the invoices created at exactly the date and time specified, including the millisecond.
+This will return only the invoices created at exactly the date and time specified.
 In most cases you will be looking for objects with datetimes within a range of values.
 You could use the following query to see all of the invoices created on 2011-02-01: